-Teflon® (PTFE) based products.
+- Teflon[®] (PTFE) based products.
 Epoxies are very polar molecules and will release well from non-polar surfaces.
-An example of a PTFE based spray coating that works well is a The Dry Release Agent from Miller Stephenson Chemicals Company.
+An example of a PTFE based spray coating that works well is a The Dry Release Agent from Miller Stephenson Chemicals Company. - Wax.

-Wax.
 Wax is another material having a non-polar surface along with high molecular weight.
 When selecting a specific wax, it is important to choose one that has a high enough melting temperature, in relation to the epoxy curing temperature.
-Waxes are often used for temporary holding of semiconductor wafers during the dicing/sawing/lapping processes.
+Waxes are often used for temporary holding of semiconductor wafers during the dicing/sawing/lapping processes. - Silicones.

-Silicones.
 Silicones can work as well, however special precautions should be taken in handling in order to avoid any potential epoxy and silicone interactions.
-See EPO-TEK® Tech Tip 21 for more information.

-Sodium Dodecyl Sulfate (SDS) Soap.
+See EPO-TEK Tech Tip 21 for more information. - Sodium Dodecyl Sulfate (SDS) Soap.
 Especially found in the medical industry, where many implantable devices such as hearing aids, may be molded using a biocompatible epoxy.
 In these applications, SDS soap is often the mold release agent of choice.

-IDIAN ADHESIVES GROUP COMPANY
+For other useful tips, contact our Tech Service Group: techserv@epotek.com or www.epotek.com

+HNOLO
-EPOXY TECHNOLOGY INC. 14 Fortune Drive • Billerica, MA 01821 () 978-667-3805☑ techserv@epotek.com

-© Epoxy Technology Inc.
+Epoxy Technology Inc. • 14 Fortune Drive • Billerica, MA 01821 phone 978-667-3805 fax 978-663-9782 Toll Free 800-227-2201 techserv@epotek.com © Epoxy Technology Inc. 2012 Teflon is a registered trademark of E.I. du Pont de Nemours and Company.

-DISCLAIMER: Data presented is provided only to be used as a guide.
-Properties listed are typical, average values, based on tests believed to be accurate.
-It is recommended that users perform a thorough evaluation for any application based on their specific requirements.
-Epoxy Technology makes no warranties (expressed or implied) and assumes no responsibility in connection with the use or inability to use these products.
-Please refer to the product data sheets and safety data sheets (SDS) for more detailed information.